1988–89 Australian region cyclone season: Tropical Cyclone Meena

 On 5 May Tropical Cyclone Meena moved into the Australian region, from the South Pacific region as a category 1 tropical cyclone.
 During the next day the system continued to move towards the southwest, before the BoM estimated during 6 May that the system had reached its peak intensity with 10-minute sustained wind speeds of 85 km/h.
 At around the same time the JTWC also estimated that the system had peaked as a tropical storm, with 1-minute sustained wind speeds of 95 km/h.
-Over the next couple of days the system weakened as it moved westwards, before it made landfall on the Cape York Peninsular during 9 May.
+Over the next couple of days the system weakened as it moved westwards, before it made landfall on the Cape York Peninsula during 9 May.
 The systems remnants subsequently emerged into the Gulf of Carpentaria, where they dissipated during the following day.
 There were no reports of any damage to the Cape York Peninsula though it was noted that Meena may have been responsible for some minor damage to the Peninsula.